KonishchevDmitry/investments/README.md

 ### Recommendations

-Download broker statements periodically and run the tool against them to be sure that it still able to parse them and won't fail when you'll need it.
+Download broker statements periodically and run the tool against them to be sure that it's still able to parse them and won't fail when you'll need it.

 Generate tax statement in the beginning of March.
-Interactive Brokers sometimes adds corrections to their statements in mid-February and if you generate tax statement earlier, it may contain inaccurate data.
+Interactive Brokers sometimes adds corrections to their mid-February statements and if you generate tax statement earlier, it may contain inaccurate data.

 ### Unsupported features